 If you need a more professional, office-friendly look, the Balbo can still work for you.
 Wear both your beard and mustache neatly trimmed, but make sure the mustache is separated from the rest of your beard.
 This gives you a beard style that is Balbo but also works appropriate all at once.

-#5: The Mid-Length, Natural Balbo
+#10: The Mid-Length, Natural Balbo

 Maybe you are more of a full, natural beard guy.
 The Balbo can still be tweaked to suit your style.
 Let your beard and mustache shine in their naturally full glory, while maintaining a delineation between the two.

-#6: The Natural, Full Balbo with a Mid-Length Beard
+#11: The Natural, Full Balbo with a Mid-Length Beard

 You may want to keep the facial hair on your cheeks trimmed a bit shorter than that on your chin area to maintain a style that is a bit more true to the traditional Balbo, but you can truly take this beard style in nearly any direction that suits you.

-#7: The Balbo With a Longer, Full Beard, and Shaped Mustache
+#12: The Balbo With a Longer, Full Beard, and Shaped Mustache

 A shaped mustache is a way to emphasize that your mustache is distinct from the rest of your facial hair, which is really what defines a Balbo.
 An intentionally shaped mustache, worn with or without wax, is especially stunning when paired with a full mid-length beard.
 This look reads as vaguely hipster without going too far.

-#8: The Neat and Clean Balbo
+#13: The Neat and Clean Balbo

-Maybe you aren’t ready to be totally clean shaven but need a look that presents as neat and clean.
+Maybe you aren’t ready to be totally clean-shaven but need a look that presents as neat and clean.
 Trim all your facial hair to a very short length, again keeping the mustache distinct rather than letting it blend in.
 You’ll have a Balbo that gives you a very clean look.

-#9: The Mustache Matches The Beard
+#14: The Mustache Matches The Beard

 Although to have a Balbo, your mustache should be distinct from the rest of your facial hair, you can certainly wear everything at the same length.
 This creates an easy, effortless style, one that requires relatively little daily maintenance.

-#10: The Jawline Balbo
+#15: The Jawline Balbo